V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

-### Headless Launcher Backend with Elixir and Server-Side SQLite
+### Proposed: Headless Launcher Backend with Elixir and Server-Side SQLite

 #### Metadata